fel1xp/CV/README.md

-## Felix Piercy
+# Felix Piercy

-Ambitious and sociable individual at the beginning of a long-term career shift into technology.
-Originally a Liberal Arts grad from the University of Exeter, I began my career in Sales at a finance SME - helping start-ups develop the financial models and pitch decks which can be used to raise private investment upwards of £500k.
-I am a person who learns by doing, and I take great pleasure in building code that delivers a working output.
-Squashing bugs and finding those tiny errors is always pleasing (although painful at the time!).

-## Coding Projects

-FizzBuzz!
-Need I say more.
-This is an early prgramme I have built with one of my coding pairs.
-We also have started using rspec to automatically check the code.
-Coded in Ruby.

-Directory Build - Created a directory to store multiple values and retrieve data using a variety of techniques.
-Created in Ruby.
+A driven Makers Academy graduate with a positive learning mindset, ready to thrive as a developer.
+At the beginning of a long-term career shift into software development.
+I continue to further my skillset beyond Makers Academy by working towards the Amazon Web Services Cloud Practioner qualification and Kubernetes Udemy course.
+My key langauge strength is in Ruby as well as building confidence in Javascript.
+I also have a keen interest in serverless software deployment and realising the benefits of a containerised world.

+## My favourite coding projects

+MakersBNB - a website where users are able to create a space to rent, and guests can request to book.
+This project was the most formative experience for me during the course as it involved conflict, building on existing concepts and beginning to style our applications.

+Notes Application - a Javascript web app  allowing the user to record notes, which are listed in an abbreviated form which can then be expanded.
+This project is significant to me because it emeplified fantastic teamwork.
+Working with 2 peers, we approached the project in a cohesive manner and were all very supportive of one another.
+We took time for self-learning and had a high test coverage despite only sppending 2 weeks on JS at this stage.

+Betwixt - My final project completed with 5 other talented Makers.
+Betwixt finds the mid-point between you and your friend, then recommending a variety of restaurants/bars/cafes for you to meet.
+The project is based on Next.js and involved the integration of numerous APIs.

+## Key Skills & Attributes

+- Refined Process - throughout my Makers experience I have continued to refine my coding best practices and how I launch projects.
+From initial planning stages with CRC cards to TDD and final implementation with CI and CD, I am proud of the tools and procedure I have learnt during the course.

+- Communicator - Articulate and to the point, I break down problems and can explain them in plain english.
+Pair programming has been a central part of my software development course, providing daily opportunities to explain my code and how I have tackled problems - as well as listening to feedback and implementing improvements.

+- Problem solver - I have a variety of experience problem solving.
+I am proficient in tracing bugs in programmes and confident in tackling customer problems under time pressure.

+- Detail orientated - I have a keen eye for detail, writing programmes with the correct formatting and punctuation.
+Outside of coding, I have had to be meticulous in the paperwork and setup of COVID-19 testing kits.

+### Problem Solving Case Study

+During my time at IQVIA as a COVID-19 tester, there were vast shortages of PPE and medical supplies across the UK which were critical to the role of organising and delivering COVID-19 testing kits.
+I managed to maintain a steady stream of test kits and was able to help colleagues who had struggled to acquire enough resources.
+This was achieved through early planning and communicating with my manager as well as supppliers.
+I placed small orders little and often to avoid stockpiling, as well as minimising wastage through careful use of kits.
+The result of this was that I was able to complete all my daily tasks whilst being able to help others achieve their targets.

+### Curious Learner Case Study

+Continually improving my skillset and always interested in discovering the latest technology.
+The intensive software development course at Makers illustrates my desire to learn new skills.
+I gained real experience building web applications end to end, and participated in every workshop to help my learning journey.
+My curiousity to learn new skills extends beyond Makers where I began the AWS Cloud Practioner course after a discussion with a software developer and understanding the benefits of serverless/containerised deployment.

 ## Work Experience

-Makers Academy  (April 2021 to Present)
+Makers Academy  (Apr - Jul 2021)
 Software Developer Student

-- A 4 month intensive software development bootcamp focused on how to learn new coding languages, soft skills and essential front-end/back-end languages including Ruby and JavaScript ES6.
+- A 4 month intensive software development bootcamp focused on how to learn new coding languages, soft skills and essential front-end/back-end languages including Ruby and JavaScript.

-Orsatech Ltd (October 2020 to April 2021)
+Orsatech Ltd (Oct 2020 - Apr 2021)
 Sales Executive

 - Communicating with clients and ensuring the client needs are matched with our services.
-- Website content creation and management of Google and Bing adverts.
+- Self driven website content creation and management of Google and Bing adverts.

-## Skills

-- Team Player - I enjoy working in teams, refining ideas with the group and collaborating together to acheive a mutual goal.
-- Communicator - Articulate and to the point, I break down problems and can explain them in plain english.
-Pair programming has been a central part of my software development course, providing daily opportunities to explain my code and how I have tackled problems - as well as listening to feedback and implementing improvements.
-- Problem solver - from the cryptic crossword to writing a programme, I work on improving my problem solving skills daily.
-- Detail orientated - I have a keen eye for detail, writing programmes with the correct formatting and punctuation.

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+- Prepare client quote documents and contracts requiring attention to detail.

+IQVIA (Sept - Nov 2020)
+COVID-19 Tester
+- Independantly prepared and delivered COVID-19 swab test kits in line with strict healthcare guidelines.
+- Responding and resolving equipment shortages requiring manager and team co-operation.

+Tesco (Jul - Aug 2018)
+Delivery Driver
+- Providing exceptional customer service whilst working to tight deadlines.
+- Resolving complaints under pressure from the client.

+Deloitte Digital (Sept - Dec 2015)
+Consultant Intern

+- 3 month internship facilitating clients implement Salesforce CRM Systems.
+- Created client presentations and aided colleagues with labour intensive tasks.

 ## Education